zulqarnainalipk/MOML/README.md

 Explore the world of machine learning and set yourself on the path to becoming a tech leader! 🌐 Whether you’re a complete beginner or looking to sharpen your skills, MoML has something for everyone.

+## <span style="color: blue;">New lessons will be added on a continuous basis.
+If not daily, I will share these as soon as possible.</span>

 ---